Klanes09/new/README.md

 Backend: Firebase Database

-The Website if hosted/deployed on Vercel using Terraform Used HTML for the structure of the site, CSS for the design and JS for the functionality of the website.
+The Website is hosted/deployed on Vercel using Terraform Used HTML for the structure of the site, CSS for the design and JS for the functionality of the website.
 The backend is Firebase Database.
 When something commented on the site the site send the data to firebase and displayed on the site.